 The Di Bartolomeo Law Office has been helping families in Western Oregon and Washington with wrongful death, auto injury, Oregon Workers' Compensation, and Social Security Disability claims for over twenty-five years.
-Visit our site for answers to your questions, and find out the questions you should be asking.
+Visit our site for answers to your questions, and find out the questions you should be asking a personal injury lawyer.
 What you should be thinking about?

 The Serious Injury Claim